-- The State Pension will provide approximately £11,500 per year for most people (based on the full state pension for 2024-25). - The pot income and State Pension will make up a person's total income pre-tax.
-There are both gross and net income estimates. - Fund size required means the total amount of DC pension saving required to achieve a particular Standard.
-The fund size required will provide you with a pot income and the illustration above is based on an annuity of an amount of income per £100,000 (eg a single standard basis level rate in the illustration may provide an annual pot income of £7,900). - ▶ This will not factor in any other pension savings, lifetime savings or income that a person may have.
+- The State Pension will provide approximately £11,975 per year for most people (based on the full state pension for 2025-26). - ▶ The pot income and State Pension will make up a person's total income pre-tax. - Fund size required means the total amount of DC pension saving required to achieve a particular Standard.
+The fund size required will provide you with a pot income and the illustration above is based on an annuity of an amount of income per £100,000 (eg in April 2025 an illustration obtained for a single standard basis level rate with no guarantee at age 65 was £7,650; for a 3% escalation with no guarantee £5,700), 3% escalation + 50% joint life £5,300).
+The annuity rate examples provided are given as an illustration only, annuity rates change frequently so please check the current rate appropriate for your own needs and circumstances.

+This will not factor in any other pension savings, lifetime savings or income that a person may have that may contribute to funding annual household expenditure.